ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/61-building-heap.md

     datatype MinHeap:
         ...
-        buildHeap(array):
+        buildHeap(arr):
-            heap = array                // Initialise the heap to the given array. size = heap.size            // The capacity of the heap is used in full. mid = parent(size-1)        // Find the parent of the last leaf. for i in mid, mid-1 ..
+            heap = arr                  // Initialise the heap to the given array. size = heap.size            // The capacity of the heap is used in full. mid = parent(size-1)        // Find the parent of the last leaf. for i in mid, mid-1 ..
 0:   // Iterate the internal nodes backwards.